 Navigating tax in Dubai

-As previously mentioned, the UAE’s no-income-tax policy offers citizens and expats alike a unique proposition: earning a tax-free salary.
+As previously mentioned, the UAE’s no-income-tax policy offers citizens with a UAE passport and expats alike a unique proposition: earning a tax-free salary.
 While expat residents navigate rental tax and VAT on goods and services, the absence of the requirement to pay income tax, capital gains tax, wealth tax, or inheritance tax underpins the appeal for moving to Dubai.

 The UAE also has taxation treaties with several countries, including Portugal, Canada, Spain, and the UK, protecting individuals and businesses from double taxation on their earnings.
 However, the UAE introduced corporate tax in June 2023.
 The corporate tax is set at nine percent on profits surpassing AED 375,000 (approximately $102,000), which is still a lower corporate tax threshold compared to other countries, maintaining that Dubai’s tax system provides an efficient environment for expats and businesses alike to prosper.